What can you do as a free member?

 Bystials are a Dragon-type archetype that specializes in Special Summoning themselves from the hand by banishing either a LIGHT or DARK monster from the GY.
 It becomes a Quick Effect if the opponent already controls a monster on the field.

 Only The Bystial Lubellion gets a different effect, acting as the searcher for the other "Bystial" monsters to add from Deck to hand.
-It can also search a Continuous "Bystial" Spell/Trap and place them on the field face-up.
+It can also search a Continuous Branded Spell/Trap and place them on the field face-up, which is usually Branded Regained and Branded Beast for their useful effects.

 Kashtira